StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 ### Introduction

+[Japanese Level Up (Jalup)](https://web.archive.org/web/20240409124146/https://japaneselevelup.com/) is a Japanese language learning system created by it's founder Adam Shapiro (Adshap).

+Jalup flashcards for Anki feature perfect i(nfo)+1 material, native audio, and bilingual to monolingual (Japanese in Japanese) transitioning.

+Although the website is sadly gone, there is a community that still lives on!
+Join me `@Benzene` in the Jalup discord group [here](https://discord.gg/pCy8WPU)!

+The Jalup Anki decks are still available to purchace directly from Adam.
+Links are in the `#jalup-deck-info` channel of the JALUP Adventurers Discord.

+Jalup has partnered with [Nihongo Lessons](https://lessons.nihongo-app.com/) as it's new home.
+It's a neat app with a 'card linking' feature which makes it easy to look up words used in the flashcard, linking back to the card in which it was originally seen.
+Unfortunately, Nihongo Lessons is an iOS app only, so us PC/Android users have been severely missing out on this powerful tool.

-This script is to upgrade your Japanese Level Up maximum package to include a vocabulary section on your cards.
-The upgrade allows you to keep all your learning progress if you have already started.
+This script aims to solve that problem by upgrading your Japanese Level Up maximum package to include a vocabulary section on your cards.
+There's also some nice card styling too (light and dark mode).
+The upgrade allows you to keep all your learning progress even if you have already started.

+Here's an example screenshot in Ankidroid card browser:

 <p align="center">
   <img src="https://github.com/StyraxBenzoin/Jalup_Vocab_Upgrade/assets/66492803/acf86927-fc8f-411e-b9e1-0ddb2d9ec50e" width="250" alt="Jalup vocabulary upgrade Ankidroid screenshot">